 We sourced our kitchen and bathroom cabinets from Nitori, a cost-effective company.
 The cabinets installed in this house cost us $2.200 in all.
 You can also buy them from Home Depot but the quality will vary.

 We chose the most cost-effective method of building counter-tops.
 We fabricated a butcher block and installed it on our own.
-All the sanding and refinishing to the block was done on-site.
+All the sanding and refinishing to the block were done on-site.
 We used 2 such blocks, you might need 1 if you constructed a smaller kitchen.
-We bought one for $350 that amounts to a total of $700 for our counter-tops.
+We bought one for $350 which amounts to a total of $700 for our counter-tops.
 It does not include sanding and refinishing costs.

 Millwork & Interior doors